Best Cable Trap Exercises For Strength & Size

 • A pronated (overhand) grip tends to target the upper and middle trapezius,

-• Whereas, a neutral (thumbs up) grip hits the middle and lower trapezius.
+• Meanwhile, a neutral (thumbs up) grip hits the middle and lower trapezius.

 • A supinated (underhand) grip switches the focus to the latissimus dorsi.